coc-gatech-newelba/coc-gatech-newelba.github.io/_docs/linear-tutorial.md

 3. Complete the form as instructed.
 Please note the following **restrictions** for *Experiment Name*:

-    > Make note of this values as we will use this value later.

     > ***Note: Experiment Name should only contain lowercase letters and/or numbers in the name.
 No spaces or special characters, including underscore ("_")***
+    > **Note:** This value will be used extensively throughout later portions of this tutorial.

 4. Provide an NSFile topology descriptor